-In Online Dating, Men Are Most Desirable at 50, Women at 18
+Dude, She’s (Exactly 25 Percent) Out of Your League

 - Women’s prospects dim not only as they age, but as they achieve the highest level of education.

-A more educated man is almost always more desirable, on average: Men with postgraduate degrees outperform men with bachelor’s degrees, men with bachelor’s degrees beat high-school graduates.
+A more educated man is almost always more desirable, on average: Men with postgraduate degrees outperform men with bachelor’s degrees; men with bachelor’s degrees beat high-school graduates.

 “But for women, an undergraduate degree is most desirable,” the study says.
 “Postgraduate education is associated with decreased desirability among women.”